GlucoWise: When a Blood Report Scares You Into Building a Full-Stack App

 I'm planning to add AI-powered trend analysis.
 Imagine the app noticing patterns like "your glucose tends to spike on Sundays" or "your fasting readings improve when you work out the day before."
 The data is already there; I just need to make it smarter.

-For now, though, it does exactly what I need.
-Track the numbers, see the patterns, make better choices.
+For now, though, it does exactly what I need: I log the numbers, the patterns show up over time, and I make better choices off the back of them.

 Go Check It Out